 A growing number of Australians in the entertainment industry are taking on starring and supporting roles on American movie and television screens with many winning awards.
 Australian creativity and expertise is being harnessed behind the scenes in areas such as cinematography and special effects.
 The cultural scene across the United States is enriched by Australian dancers, musicians, authors and artists.

 Australia and the United States enjoy strong people-to-people links based on common values and our historical and cultural bonds.
 Australians can apply for E-3 visas to live and work in the United States.
 Australia also has a Work and Holiday visa arrangement with the United States, further strengthening our strong relationship and people-to-people links.
 The working holiday visa allows eligible Australians to stay and work for 12 months in the United States.
 In October 2002, the Australian and US Governments signed a bilateral social security agreement to provide improved social security protection to people who have lived and/or worked in both Australia and the United States.
 The social security agreement also exempts Australian employers from the need to provide American social security support for Australian employees sent temporarily to work in the United States.

-The United States Studies Centre was co-founded by the University of Sydney and the Australian American Association and supported with a federal government grant of A$25 million in 2006.
-The USSC helps deepen Australian knowledge and understanding of the United States, and strengthen the underlying links between people and institutions in the two countries.
+The United States Studies Centre was co-founded by the University of Sydney and the Australian American Association and supported with a federal government grant of $25 million in 2006.
+In November 2012, then-US Secretary of State Clinton opened the Perth USAsia Centre at the University of Western Australia.
+These Centres will collaborate to help deepen Australian knowledge and understanding of the United States, and strengthen the underlying links between people and institutions in the two countries.

 The Department of Foreign Affairs and Trade sponsors a Fulbright Professional Scholarship in Australia–US Alliance Studies.
 The Australian-American Fulbright Commission administers the scholarship, which aims to further develop our bilateral ties through the study of contemporary issues of interest to both alliance partners.